udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

     The first approach is to define an exception scope for the above 'Allowed Resource Types' policy assignment.
 The exception scope will typically be a subscription or resource group, but also could be an individual resource.
 This works well when the exception is a specific resource, for example to allow creation of an ExpressRoute circuit for shared use across the organization, since the exception path includes the resource type.
 However, where the exception scope is a subscription or resource group, this approach allows resources of **any** type to be created in that scope, which doesn't meet the requirement for controlled exceptions.

     Instead, an alternative approach is to modify the list of resource types in the 'Allowed Resource Types' policy assignment to add the new resource type.
 The requirement to limit the types of resources is maintained, but in this state the resource can deployed everywhere, which is often not desirable for one-off deployments.
-To restrict the scope at which these one-off resources can be depoyed, a second built-in policy **Not Allowed Resource Types** is assigned, again at the management group scope, blocking just this new resource type everywhere except on an exception scope defined in this second policy assignment.
+To restrict the scope at which these one-off resources can be deployed, a second built-in policy **Not Allowed Resource Types** is assigned, again at the management group scope, blocking just this new resource type everywhere except on an exception scope defined in this second policy assignment.

     ![A diagram showing two policies.
 'Allowed resource types' lists commonly-used resource types plus the 'pilot resource type'.
 'Not allowed resource types' also includes the pilot resource type, with an exclusion scope for the permitted pilot deployment](images/policy-pilot.png "Policies for piloting limited use of a new resource type")